uchicago/shibboleth-oidc/README.md

 Since MITREid Connect's support for these claims is stricyly tied to an authentication that is very much handled by Spring Security, a custom service is provided by this extension to handle the production of `max_age` and `auth_time`.

 ## Default IdP Configuration
 Follow the below steps if you wish to enable this extension inside a vanilla IdP v3 deployment.
+Note that synchronization of changes, as we make progress here, is entirely manual at this point.

 ### Build